goharbor/harbor/docs/migration_guide.md

     mv harbor /my_backup_dir/harbor
     ```

-3. Get the lastest Harbor release package from Github:
+3. Get the latest Harbor release package from Github:
    https://github.com/goharbor/harbor/releases

 4. Before upgrading Harbor, perform migration first.
 The migration tool is delivered as a docker image, so you should pull the image from docker hub.
 Replace [tag] with the release version of Harbor (e.g. v1.5.0) in the below command: